hyenasky/hyenasky/README.md

 # Hello!
 This is my portfolio.

-I'm hyenasky (aka Will).
+I'm Will (aka hyenasky).
 I'm a computer science student and I'm fascinated by computer architecture and system software design.

 ## The XR/station Project